Installation Guide

 pip install "taskiq-flow[all]"

-pip install "taskiq-flow[redis]"
+pip install "taskiq-flow[brokers]"

-# Scheduling capabilities (APScheduler)
+# Scheduling capabilities (APScheduler + SQLAlchemy)

 pip install "taskiq-flow[scheduler]"

-pip install "taskiq-flow[dev]"
+pip install "taskiq-flow[scientific]"

 Verify Installation